zahanm/zahanm.github.io/README.md

-I &lt;3 Github.
+Hosted with &lt;3 by Github.

-Uses [node](http://nodejs.org) to run the server.
-You can probably tell more by looking at the code.